 3. The use of the baseline technology as a backup or auxiliary technology in parallel with the improved technology introduced by the project activity is permitted as long as a mechanism is put into place to encourage the removal of the old technology (i.e. discounted price for the improved technology) and the definitive discontinuity of its use.

 a.
-The technology used will displace GHG emissions from the use of fuel to boil water butwill not replace the cook stoves, which will still be used for other cooking purposes.
+The technology used will displace GHG emissions from the use of fuel to boil water.

 b.
 However, by purchasing Spouts purified water, the end customers will reduce their usage of the inefficient cook stoves in proportion to the numbers of litres of cleanwater that they buy, and translated into carbon emission reductions as calculated in section B.6 of relevant VPA-DDs.